ORNL/intersect-architecture/examples/aam/pat.rst

    :align: center

-   Distributed Experiment Steering and Distributed Design of Experiments strategic patterns for the :term:`AAM` science use case
+   Distributed Experiment Steering and Distributed Design of Experiments strategic patterns for the :term:`INTERSECT` :term:`AAM` science use case